AntonEliatra/k8s-cert-manager-opensearch/README.md

 ## Create certificates from the self signed CA that was just created by Cert Manager

-kubectl apply -f example-2
+- kubectl apply -f example-2

 ## Examine the created certificates

-kubectl get secret
+- kubectl get secret

-kubectl get secret tls-for-dashboards-key-pair -o yaml
+- kubectl get secret tls-for-dashboards-key-pair -o yaml

 ## Deploy Opensearch using helm and the created certificates

-cd charts/opensearch
+- cd charts/opensearch

-helm package .
+- helm package .

-helm install --values=values.yaml opensearch opensearch-1.7.1.tgz
+- helm install --values=values.yaml opensearch opensearch-1.7.1.tgz

-## make sure the 3 pods are running
+### make sure the 3 pods are running

-kubectl get pod
+- kubectl get pod

 ## Deploy Dashboards

-cd ../opensearch-dashboards/
+- cd ../opensearch-dashboards/

-helm package .
+- helm package .

-helm install --values=values.yaml dashboards opensearch-dashboards-1.2.0.tgz
+- helm install --values=values.yaml dashboards opensearch-dashboards-1.2.0.tgz

 ### Make sure the logs indicate that the service is running on https://0.0.0.0:5601

-k logs dashboards-opensearch-dashboards
+- kubectl logs dashboards-opensearch-dashboards

+### Check the result
-### Now connect to your domain in browser (Recommend to use Firefox as the certificates are not trusted by browser, as they are signed by self-signed CA unknown to browser)
+Now connect to your domain in browser (Recommend to use Firefox as the certificates are not trusted by browser, as they are signed by self-signed CA unknown to browser)

 test-domain.co.uk